Vizzuality/landgriffon/data/preprocessing/biodiversity/README.md

 # Biodiversity Indicators
-## Forest Landscape Integrity Loss Processing
+## Biodiversity Datasets Processing

-This folder contains a set of Makefile targets to download, process and upload the Biodiversity - Forest Landscape Integrity Loss data.
+This folder contains a set of Makefile targets to download, process and upload the Biodiversity - Forest Landscape Integrity Loss and Biodivertisy Integrity data.
 The data is downloaded from Google Cloud Storage (GCS), resampled and then uploaded to an Amazon Web Serice (AWS) S3 bucket.

 ## Prerequisites